Remember to sign in or sign up to save your trip.

 Take a walk and discover the steaming, hissing and bubbling geothermal activity in this informal public park located right next to Rotorua's city centre.

-The northern end of Rotorua has a public park that is definitely alive and well.
-Walking tracks lead to numerous areas of vigorous geothermal activity.
-Provided you stay on the cool side of the safety fences, visitors are generally quite safe.
 New eruptions do occur from time to time, so it pays to err on the side of caution.
 In 2001 mud and rocks the size of footballs were suddenly hurled 10 metres into the air as a new steam vent spontaneously announced its arrival.
 Two years later, similar eruptions provided a real bonus for delighted visitors.